MoenMi/notes/classes/math457/4-qualitative-behavior.md

 ## 4.2 - Long Term and Short Term Behavior of the Chain

-It is difficult to determine the long-term behavior of a chain based on the matrix computation of $q_0 \times P^n$:
+It is difficult to determine the long-term behavior of a chain based on the matrix computation of $q_0 \times P^n$.
-- a